 There are about 20 different kinds of Japanese green tea.
 Some of the most popular are:

-Fukamushicha – Ideal for delicate stomachs, this tea is processed the same as sencha, except that the leaves are steamed two or three times longer.
-The colour is darker than sencha, although the taste remains sweet and the fragrance is richer and deeper.
+Fukamushicha (Fukamushi Sencha) – This tea is processed the same as sencha, except that the leaves are steamed two or three times longer.
+The colour is darker than regular sencha, although the taste remains sweet and the fragrance is richer and deeper.
+This tea is ideal for delicate stomachs.

-Konacha – This is the tea served at sushi restaurants.
+Konacha: This is the tea that was often served free at sushi restaurants in Japan.
 It consists of the rejected buds and tea “dust” left over from the processing of sencha and gyokuro.
 Konacha is reasonably priced and has a strong colour, flavour, and aroma, making it an ideal cooking ingredient.

-Bancha – This tea is made from the new shoots and leaf buds that grow after the first picking.
+Bancha: This tea is made from the new shoots and leaf buds that grow after the first picking.
 They are picked in June, August and October, with the leaves becoming tougher with each subsequent picking.
-Bancha also includes the upper stems and some larger leaves discarded during the process of sencha production.
+Bancha mayalso include the upper stems and some larger leaves discarded during the process of sencha production.
 This tea is more astringent and less fragrant than sencha, making it a good tea to sip after a heavy meal.
-It contains more fluoride than other teas and so is effective against tooth decay and halitosis.
+It contains more catechins and fluoride than other teas and so is effective against tooth decay and halitosis.
+It is a relatively low caffeine tea.

-Gyokuro – This top grade tea owes its sweet, mild flavour to high levels of theanine, an amino acid generated by covering the tea bushes with a reed screen two or three weeks prior to picking.
+Gyokuro: This limited production top grade tea owes its sweetness and its strong umami flavour to high levels of theanine, an amino acid generated by covering the tea bushes with a reed screen two or three weeks prior to picking.
 The screen shields the leaves from sunlight and produces leaves that are dark green when dried.
 In this sense, it is similar to tencha, but it is also rolled and it contains veins and stems.
 Gyokuro contains a lot of caffeine (stimulates the brain and nervous system) and chlorophyll (stimulates tissue growth, resulting in healthy skin).

-Genmaicha – To make this tea, bancha or medium grade sencha is combined with roasted and popped brown rice, which adds a slightly nutty taste.
+Genmaicha: To make this tea, traditionally bancha or medium grade is used, though some teas use high quality sencha or even gyokuro tea leaves.
+The tea is combined with roasted and popped brown rice, which adds a slightly nutty taste.
+Sometimes matcha is added for sweetness and colour.
 The mild flavour of genmaicha makes it a good tea to drink after a meal that includes oily or deep-fried foods, such as tempura, or after some Chinese dishes.